lta-rs/lta-rs/README.md

 > My application panicked.

 Check if your API key is valid, if it is and your application still panics because of this library, create a github issue

+> Why is the most fully featured LTA client library implemented in a language not many people use?

+Friendship ended with Kotlin.
+Now Rust is my best friend ❤️.

 > Is this project affiliated to LTA or any government body?